Elder Law Attorney in Winchester, VA | Call (540) 722-2181

 1. Virginia Has a 5-Year Look-Back Period

 Virginia has a 5-year Look-Back Period immediately preceding the application date.
-During this period, Medicaid checks to ensure no assets were sold for less than fair market value or given away.
+During this period, Medicaid checks to see that the individual did not sell assets for less than fair market value or give them away.
 If the government determines this is the case, they will assume the individual did it to meet the program’s asset limit.
 A violation of the look-back rule leads to a penalty period of long-term care ineligibility.
 For these reasons, you should start planning at least five years before you apply.

 2. Your Health Could Unexpectedly Decline